GeoffreyFClark/SymphonySage/README.md

 # Discord bot that plays music from Youtube/Spotify
-## :warning: Project discontinued in accordance with Terms of Service. :warning:
+### :warning: Project discontinued to comply with Terms of Service. :warning:

 Commands:
 - $play [song name]